We are NOT providers for Ambetter Health.

 When you are using health insurance for mental health treatment, there are several important considerations.
 First, mental health treatments are usually handled differently than your general medical insurance benefits.
 You may have different copays or not even be covered at all.

 Keep in mind you do lose some confidentiality rights when you use insurance since they have access to diagnosis and treatment.
-As a result some people choose to pay out of pocket if that is an option.
+As a result, some people choose to pay out of pocket.

-We share your frustration with using insurance.
-Many mental health providers do not take insurance as a result of these administrative burdens and reduced fees from the insurance companies but have a commitment to be available to as many people as possible in the community.
+Many mental health providers do not take insurance because of these administrative burdens and reduced fees from the insurance companies.
+We share your frustration with using insurance, but we also have a commitment to be available to as many people as possible in the community.